Skip to Content

 There are a variety of ways to keep your fresh peppers from going bad.
 However, freezing is the simplest way to store peppers for a long time.

-Since bell peppers are so large, we always prefer to de-stem, de-seed and slice the peppers before freezing.
-This will help maximize the space in our freezer storage bags.
+Since bell peppers are so large, I always prefer to de-stem, de-seed, and slice the peppers before freezing.
+This helps maximize the space in freezer storage bags.

 Note: If you plan to use your frozen peppers for stuffed peppers, you may wish to keep them whole for freezing.
 This is fine, just make sure you have the space in your freezer!